 How it works

-CHEP’s pallet pooling model is quite simple – But like anything, has its flaws.
+CHEP’s pallet pooling model is quite simple, but like anything, it has its flaws.

 With over 70 service centres across Australia, CHEP pallets are readily accessible to industries around the country.